Alexandra Headland Beach: Best Visitors Guide 2024 (UPDATED)

 Aquarius Resort: Positioned right across from the beach, this resort offers self-contained apartments with ocean views, along with a pool, spa and BBQ area.

-BreakFree Alexandra Beach: Located on the beachfront, this resort offers spacious apartments, tropical gardens, pools and a kids’ playground.
+BreakFree Alexandra Beach: Providing beachfront accommodation, this resort offers spacious apartments, tropical gardens, pools and a kids’ playground.

 Grand Palais Beachside Resort: Situated just steps from the beach, this resort provides comfortable apartments with ocean views, a heated pool, spa and tennis court.